blessingaliu/blessingaliu/README.md

 </br>

-😄 I am a British biomedical science graduate who did her masters in Regenerative medicine and stem cell research, in the process of learning data programming in my masters I fell in love with coding, more specifically the process of software development and coding.
+😄 I am a British biomedical science graduate who did her masters in Regenerative medicine and stem cell research, in the process of learning data programming in my masters I fell in love with coding, more specifically the process of software development.

 </br>

-📚 I just finished the Makers October 2021 Bootcamp
+📚 I just finished the Makers October 2021 Bootcamp which is a full stack software engineering bootcamp

 </br>